ericswpark/discord_mass_delete_bot/README.md

 }
 ```

- - Start the app using
+ - Instaqll dependencies and start the app:

 ```
-node bot.js
+npm install
+npm start
 ```

  - Tell the bot to nuke everything with `!deleteall` and watch the messages disappear!
 The typing indicator comes on to show that the bot is working.